sipeed/sipeed_wiki/docs/hardware/en/README.md

 ## Maix Series

-A series of development boards based on **K210**, meets the needs of different groups of people
+A series of development boards based on **MCU**, meets the needs of different groups of people

 [![](./../assets/maix.jpg)](./maix/readme.md)